GSA/CFO.gov/_cards/2021-11-26-0501-Secondary-Advanced-Financial-Management-Senior.md

 competency_group: Secondary
 competency_description: Develop, monitor, interpret, and report standardized processes/operations to ensure transparency and compliance with financial statutory, regulatory, and leadership guidance with the intent of promoting effectiveness and accountability.
 level: "14-15"
-behavior_illustrations: "Interprets and advises others on accounting and financial policies, regulations and principles on new mandates and highly controversial issues having component and Agency-wide impacts"
+behavior_illustrations: "Advises internal and external stakeholders and Congressional representatives on Department-wide financial processes/operations to ensure financial integrity"
 proficiency_level_definition: Applies the competency in exceptionally difficult situations ?
 Serves as a key resource and advises others ?
 Demonstrates comprehensive, expert understanding of concepts and processes
 relevant_courses:
 - Course Coming Soon